catreunion/classic-docu00/docs/hygraph/11ApolloP1.md

 Schema defines what a GraphQL API can and can't do, and how clients can request or change data, like a contract between the server and the client.

 **Descriptions** are strings wrapped with **double quotes**.

---

-The `Query` type contains the **entry points** to our schema.
-There are two other possible entry points: **Mutation** and **Subscription**

-Apollo Sandbox Explorer : A special mode of Apollo Studio that lets you interactively build and test queries against the local GraphQL server.

 ## Journey of a GraphQL query